codeordie-prog/Jack-Compiler/README.md

 ## Output

-The jackanalyzer outputs .XML textual parse tree for testing and debugging.
+The jackanalyzer outputs file.vm containing vm instructions for the input file.

 The compiler for each input `.jack` file, the compiler produces a corresponding `.vm` file containing the compiled VM code.